alsheabi/Detection_and_classification_of_small_objects/README.md

+# Master Thesis
-# Detection and classification of small objects
+Detection and classification of small objects